 This Farm Bill strengthens crop insurance by providing more risk management options for farmers and ranchers and by making crop insurance more affordable for beginning farmers.
 It continues the growth of the crop insurance program, and provides avenues to expand farm safety net options for organic producers and specialty crop producers.
 It provides for increased program integrity, guaranteeing that tax dollars are used effectively and efficiently as we expand the farm safety net.

 There are many changes to the crop insurance program.
 The following links provide information on some of the major changes for the Federal crop insurance program.
 Find a crop insurance agent to discuss available options for your farm or ranch.

 Actual Production History (APH) Yield Exclusion (YE)

-Beginning Farmer Benefits
+Beginning Farmer and Rancher Benefits

 Biomass Sorghum and Sweet Sorghum Data Gathering Report